padelt/temper-python/README.md

 Which tells you there is a a USB hub plugged (internally or externally) on the port 1 of the bus 1 of the host, and your TEMPer device  is on the port 3 of that hub.

+## Tell kernel to leave TEMPer alone (Errors `usb.core.USBError: [Errno 16] Resource busy` and `Unknown error`)

+By default, the Linux kernel claims (e.g. opens/uses) the TEMPer device as a keyboard (HID device).
+When that happens, this script is not able to set the configuration and communicate with it.

+You will see one of those two errors when running `sudo temper-poll`.
+Your `dmesg` log will show something similar to this:

+    usb 1-1.3: usbfs: interface 0 claimed by usbhid while 'temper-poll' sets config #1

+To prevent this, add this to the kernel command line:

+    usbhid.quirks=0x0c45:0x7401:0x4

+On Raspbian, this will be `/boot/cmdline.txt`.
+Reboot after saving and retry.
+Hat tip to and more information from [AndiDog here](http://unix.stackexch

 # Serving via SNMP

 Using [NetSNMP](http://www.net-snmp.org/), you can use `temper/snmp.py`